geotrip/AtollIslandsInGEE/README.md

 <a name="filt"></a>
 ## Post classification filtering

 A common practice within classification workflows is post-classification filtering, where the raw classifications are processed to (hopefully) remove the so called 'speckle' (aka 'salt and pepper') effect, where there are numerous single pixels classed as something different to their neighbour.
-Generally this issue is addressed through the use of a generalising, window based function such as majority filtering, sieving etc. GEE supports focal based [morphological operations](https://developers.google.com/earth-engine/image_morph) to acheive this.
+Generally this issue is addressed through the use of a generalising, window based function such as majority filtering, sieving etc. GEE supports focal based [morphological operations](https://developers.google.com/earth-engine/image_morph) to achieve this.

 While the cloud-filtering prior to classification is reasonably effective, it is likely that some cloud artefacts persisted into the final composite and were classified (particularly if there was limited image availability for the given location).